Reviews You Can Rely On

 Credit: Katie Brown

-The Gregory Nano also held up well to our stress test, although it did show more visual scuffing than some other packs.
-The Cotopaxi Batac did surprisingly well, being made of a combination of pieces of nylon from 75-Denier to 210-Denier.
+The Gregory Nano also held up well to our stress tests, although it did show more visual scuffing than some of the other packs once through.
+The Cotopaxi Batac also performed surprisingly well, with its mixed construction that combines sections of 75-Denier to 210-Denier nylon.

 daypack womens - the cotopaxi batac is definitely an option when aesthetics matter.